department-of-veterans-affairs/va-digital-services-platform-docs/README.md

 The content in this repo has been superceded by the

 * [VA Digital Service Handbook](https://department-of-veterans-affairs.github.io/va-digital-service-handbook/)
-* DeveloperDocs folder in the public [work-practices repo](https://github.com/department-of-veterans-affairs/vets-work-practices/tree/master/External-Contractors-DeveloperDocs)
+* DeveloperDocs folder in the public [vets-external-teams repo](https://github.com/department-of-veterans-affairs/vets-external-teams/tree/master/DeveloperDocs)

-### Keep this repo through 2018 to ensure all repo content is migrated properly.
+### Keep this repo until all content is migrated properly to ```vets-external-teams```.